 In a white box test, the tester has significant knowledge about the target, including aspects of the application’s architecture and implementation that may not be known to the software’s developers.

-In a black box test, the tester has no prior knowledge of the target and must find and exploit vulnerabilities without any guidance.
+In a black box test, the tester is left to discover and exploit vulnerabilities independently, with no prior knowledge of the target.

-A gray box test is a compromise between a white box and a black box test.
-The tester has some knowledge about the target, including the application’s architecture, design, or implementation.
-However, the tester has a limited amount of information, which may be inaccurate or outdated.
+A gray box test is a hybrid between black and white box tests.
+The tester is somewhat knowledgeable about the program’s architecture, design, and implementation.
+However, the tester’s limited knowledge can be out-of-date or misleading.

-Penetration testing is an important component of a comprehensive security strategy.
+Penetration testing is an essential component of a comprehensive security strategy.
 Penetration testing should be one of the techniques used to test a secure application.
 Other techniques include static analysis and dynamic analysis.

 S No. | Black Box Penetration Testing | Gray Box Penetration Testing | White Box Penetration Testing |